hmrc/email-verification/README.md

-  "origin":"stc", // Will be displayed in email as a signature if labels.en.userFacingServiceName is missing "deskproServiceName":"student-tax-checker",  // Optional, if absent then 'origin' will be used "accessibilityStatementUrl":"/accessibility-statement/stc", "pageTitle": "Student Tax Checker", // Optional, deprecated, use "labels" instead.
-Displayed in email as sub-title if "labels" is missing
-  "backUrl": "/student-tax-checker/verify-email/journey-start", // Optional; if provided, all pages will contain a "back" link to this URL
+  "origin":"stc", // Will be displayed in email as a signature if labels.en.userFacingServiceName is missing "deskproServiceName":"student-tax-checker",  // Optional, if absent then 'origin' will be used "accessibilityStatementUrl":"/accessibility-statement/stc", "backUrl": "/student-tax-checker/verify-email/journey-start", // Optional; if provided, all pages will contain a "back" link to this URL
   "email": {
     "address":"johnsmith@hotmail.com",